chrisaga/xochitl-fs/README.md

 * make it work with a local backup of the reMarkable files (easyier debugging and less risks of ruining the actual documents)
 * decide latter if it'd worth implementing direct ssh connection again (several options already exist for syncing or backuping the tablet)

-## Status : Proof Of Concept
+## Status : MVP

+You can :

-You can mount a reMarkable documents backup directory and browse it as a document arborescence.
+* Mount a reMarkable documents backup directory and browse it as a document tree.
+* Read pdf and epub documents from the fuse filesystem
+* Copy pdf and epub documents
+* Move, rename and delete documents and directories (Collections) - documents are still there.
+They are just marked "Deleted".

 ### Done